bitcoin-unlimited/BUwiki/protocol.md

 ### Announcements (unsolicited messages)

 #### INV
+*Notifies peers about the existence of some information (block or transaction)*

 #### XUPDATE
+*Communicates a change in peer capabilities*
+#### FILTERLOAD
+*Inserts a transaction filter into the peer*
+#### FILTERADD
+*Add a single item into an existing filter*
+#### FILTERCLEAR
+*Remove an existing filter*

 ### Requests

 #### GETDATA
+*Requests information (previously announced via an INV) from a peer*

 #### GETBLOCKS

 #### GETHEADERS
+*Requests block headers from a peer*

 #### PING
+*Keep-alive*

 #### VERSION
+*Describes peer capabilities*

 #### XVERSION
-*Currently supported by Bitcoin Unlimited only*
+*Describes peer capabilities in an extensible manner* *Currently supported by Bitcoin Unlimited only*

 #### Responses
+Note that some of these "response" messages can also be sent without solicitation (i.e. without a request).

 #### ADDR
+*Provides a peer with the addresses of other peers*

 #### BLOCK, THINBLOCK, XTHINBLOCK, GRAPHENEBLOCK, CMPCTBLOCK
+*Provides a block*

 #### HEADERS
+*Provides a set of block headers (unsolicited or GETHEADERS response)*
 #### MERKLEBLOCK
+*Provides a provable subset of a block's transactions, as filtered by FILTERADD*

 #### PONG

 #### REJECT
+*General response by well-behaved clients if a message cannot be handled*

 #### TX